-Affiliated hospitals are Bolivar Medical Center in Cleveland, Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Northwest Mississippi Medical Center in Clarksdale, Panola Medical Center in Batesville, North Sunflower Medical Center in Ruleville, South Sunflower County Hospital in Indianola, University of MS Medical Center Grenada in Grenada, and University of MS Medical Imaging Center in Grenada.
+Affiliated hospitals are Bolivar Medical Center in Cleveland, Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Northwest Mississippi Medical Center in Clarksdale, Panola Medical Center in Batesville, North Sunflower Medical Center in Ruleville, South Sunflower County Hospital in Indianola, University of MS Medical Center Grenada in Grenada, University of MS Medical Imaging Center in Grenada, and Chicot Memorial Medical Center in Lake Villiage, AR.
 Clinical assignments are at the discretion of the college.